 However, this Part on liberalisation will only come into force by way of an Enactment passed by the State Legislature in line with the protection under Article 161 B of the Federal Constitution.

 Generally, the aim of liberalisation is to expand the work, expertise and specialisation of legal profession in Malaysia.
-The liberalisation is to allow foreign firms to practise in Sabah in permitted practice areas as determined by the Sabah Law Organization through international partnerships, qualified foreign firms or registered foreign lawyers working in local firm subject to certain conditions and restrictions.
+The liberalisation is to allow foreign firms to practise in Sabah in permitted practice areas as determined by the Sabah Law Society through international partnerships, qualified foreign firms or registered foreign lawyers working in local firm subject to certain conditions and restrictions.

 Only persons who are Malaysian citizens or permanent residents in Sabah can be admitted as advocates in Sabah.